SerahSoltani/Top-Machine-Learning-Interview-Questions-Answers/README.md

 In K nearest neighbors, K can be an integer greater than 1.
 So, for every new data point, we want to classify, we compute to which neighboring group it is closest.

-Let us classify an object using the following example.
-Consider there are three clusters:

-Football
-Basketball
-Tennis ball

-Let the new data point to be classified is a black ball.
-We use KNN to classify it.
-Assume K = 5 (initially).

-Next, we find the K (five) nearest data points, as shown.

-Observe that all five selected points do not belong to the same cluster.
-There are three tennis balls and one each of basketball and football.

-When multiple classes are involved, we prefer the majority.
-Here the majority is with the tennis ball, so the new data point is assigned to this cluster.

 ### 32. What is a Recommendation System?